NullArray/Mimir/README.md

 Selenium (For data visualization in a browser environment) pprint
 ```
-If you're interested in the devlopment of this tool i would encourage you to submit [https://github.com/NullArray/Mimir/pulls][a pull request] or suggestion [https://github.com/NullArray/Mimir/issues][by opening a ticket].
+If you're interested in the devlopment of this tool i would encourage you to submit [a pull request](https://github.com/NullArray/Mimir/pulls) or suggestion [by opening a ticket](https://github.com/NullArray/Mimir/issues).

 Thanks.